MicrosoftDocs/learn/learn-pr/data-ai-cert/survey-the-azure-data-platform/includes/1-introduction.md

 In this module you will:

 - Contrast structured data with nonstructured data.
-- Explore common Azure data platform technologies and identify when to use them.
+- Explore common Microsoft Intelligent Data Platform technologies and identify when to use them.
 - List additional technologies that support the common data platform technologies.